yuanxizhang/book-lessons/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This Rails app was built with Ruby 2.6 and Rails 5.2.
+Here are steps that are necessary to get the application up and running.

-Things you may want to cover:
+Things you might need to do:

-* Ruby version
+* Check Ruby version, make sure it is updated to the latest version.
+:> ruby -v

+* Check Rails version, make sure it is updated to the latest version.
+:> rails -v

-* System dependencies
+* System dependencies: Add gems needed to Gemfile
+:> bundle install

-* Configuration
+* Configuration:
+set up postgresql as the default database used for development and production in config/database.yml

 * Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+:> rake db:migrate

 * Deployment instructions

-* ...